notblackout/kf2-controlled-difficulty/recommended_cfg.md

 ; smaller=less intensity, bigger=more intensity
 CohortSize=4
 ; MaxMonsters is the hardcap on live zeds.
-Once MaxMonsters zeds ; are alive, no more can spawn until some die.
+Once MaxMonsters zeds ; are alive, no more can spawn until at least one dies.
 MaxMonsters=32 ; 32 is TWI's standard multiplayer cap
 ; ...or...
 MaxMonsters=16 ; 16 is TWI's standard solo cap